czerwiu/flickr-upldr/README.md

 This is a simple Java-based desktop application that allows users to upload photos to Flickr.
 It exposes web service endpoint for uploading image to the user's Flickr account.

 The web service is secured using basic authentication.
-Username is provided via env variable FLICKR_USERNAME, password encrypted with SHA-256 and provided via FLICKR_PWD_HASH.
+Username is provided via application runtime variable `flickr.user.name` and password is SHA-256 hash of the Flickr password provided via `flickr.user.pswd` runtime variable.

 ## Prerequisites

-There are 7 parameters that must be provided via env variables for the app to work:
+There are 7 parameters that must be provided via application runtime variables for the app to work:

-- FLICKR_API_KEY - provided by Flickr for accessing their API
+- `flickr.api.key` - Flickr API key provided by Flickr for accessing their API
-- FLICKR_API_SECRET - provided by Flickr for accessing their API
+- `flickr.api.secret` - Flickr API secret provided by Flickr for accessing their API
-- FLICKR_OAUTH_TOKEN - provided by Flickr after user authorizes the app
+- `flickr.oauth.token` - OAuth token provided by Flickr after user authorizes the app
-- FLICKR_OAUTH_TOKEN_SECRET - provided by Flickr after user authorizes the app
+- `flickr.oauth.token.secret` - OAuth token secret provided by Flickr after user authorizes the app
-- FLICKR_USER_NSID - the Flickr user NSID (numeric identifier)
+- `flickr.user.nsid` - Flickr user NSID (numeric identifier).
-- FLICKR_USERNAME - Flickr username
+- `flickr.user.name` - Flickr username for basic authentication
-- FLICKR_PWD_HASH - SHA-256 hash of the Flickr password for basic auth
+- `flickr.user.pswd` - SHA-256 hash of the Flickr password for basic authentication

 ## Tech Stack

 - Java 25
-- Spring Boot 3.5.x
+- Spring Boot 4.0.0
 - Maven
 - Flickr4Java library for Flickr API integration